keycloakify/docs.oidc-spa.dev/setup-guides/react-router.md

 * React Router "Framework" does not expose the abstractions nessesary to implement a full stack auth experience.
 If you want to use it with oidc-spa you need to enable SPA mode.
 * Because React Router Framwork does not expose a true entrypoint you won't benefit from the same security guarenties you get with any other solution. oidc-spa is not any less secure than another client side OIDC client, but it's unique security feature do not apply here.
-* React Router "Framwork" dependencies optimization is wreird, you might get strange errors when navigating to a new page for the first time in dev, it's not on oidc-spa 🤷‍♂️
+* React Router "Framwork" dependencies optimization is wreird, you might get strange errors when navigating to a new page for the first time in localhost, it's not on oidc-spa 🤷‍♂️

-TL,DR: React Router is a hard sell compared to SanStack Router/Start.
+TL,DR: React Router is a hard sell compared to TanStack Router/Start.
 {% endhint %}

 ### Enabling SPA mode